SVG Filters

 Filter Region

 The area where a filter will render to is known as the filter region.
-The default position & size of this region is:
+The default position and size of this region is:

 The filter region can be visualized using the feFlood